Therapy for anxiety and building a sense of self

-We live in a fast-paced world, sometimes seeing things moving so fast that we feel we can no longer keep up with what we ought to do next.
-We start questioning ourselves and our ability to respond to and influence what will happen in the future - we may even come to think of it as inevitable.
-Our uncertainty about the future increases and overwhelms us; our train journey into the day seems interminable, with pressures that not so long ago were positively solvable in a moment, but are now perceived as impossible tasks.
+We live in a fast-paced world, sometimes seeing things moving so fast that we feel we can no longer keep up with what to do next.
+We start questioning ourselves and our ability to respond to and influence what will happen in the future.
+We may even come to think of it as inevitable.
+Our uncertainty about the future increases and overwhelms us; our train journey into the day seems interminable, with pressures that not so long ago were positively solvable, but are now perceived as impossible tasks.

-This is describing a type of anxiety that is painful and unbearable, filtering and infiltrating each and every experience of most days - something far beyond the day to day apprehensions that help us anticipate and deal with daily challenges.
-When asking to draw a picture of how clients feel, drawing 'a mess' is not unusual when a nebulous knot of difficulties are distressingly experienced.
+This is describing a type of anxiety that is painful and unbearable, filtering and infiltrating each and every experience of most days - something far beyond the day-to-day apprehensions that help us anticipate and deal with daily challenges.
+When asking to draw a picture of how clients feel, it is not unusual to be shown a picture of what can only be described as 'a mess' - not when a nebulous knot of difficulties is distressingly experienced.

-Imagine opening your front door to a day where your journey into your moments are delivered with confidence about navigating your next and, when necessary, allowing stillness and peacefulness to pass your way.
-Imagine a possibility that what sometimes can start as an ordinary day of your life can turn out to feel exciting, with you attending to your day, your future, and making the most of your relationship with significant others.
-Imagine a day where a journey into work feels like steps away from achieving your goals and dreams from very simple tasks to a five-year plan, and that journey back home when there is a clear sense of 'I can do this!'.
+Imagine opening your front door to a day where your journey is delivered with confidence about navigating your next move and, when necessary, allowing stillness and peacefulness to pass your way.
+Imagine a possibility that, what sometimes can start as an ordinary day of your life, can turn out to feel exciting, with you attending to your day, your future, and making the most of your relationship with significant others.
+Imagine a day where a journey into work feels like steps away from achieving your goals, and that journey back home when there is a clear sense of, "I can do this!".

-Recently, to a request for online counselling, issues of confidentiality and ethical practice within a frame of counselling and psychotherapy allowed for a deep introspection, not only on reasons for contact, but the preferred mode of accessing counselling/psychotherapy.
+Recently, following a request for online counselling, issues of confidentiality and ethical practice within a frame of counselling and psychotherapy allowed for deep introspection, not only on reasons for contact but the preferred mode of accessing counselling/psychotherapy.

 Find a counsellor or psychotherapist dealing with anxiety